jasalcido/tjbot-heptathalon/README.md

  $ aplay ??? need to update

 My first catchword was TJ, which caused two problems:  Too many times TJBot heard DJ or Teacher.
 And the J sound is problematic for non-native English speakers.

+The Watson API Explorer, link in the Useful Bookmarks.html file, was essential for me to learn and program the Watson Discovery Service.